unicode-org/icu4x/docs/design/principles.md

 ### Safety

-All standard Rust practices regarding mutability, litetimes and safety must be followed.
+All standard Rust practices regarding mutability, lifetimes and safety must be followed.

 ### No standard library dependencies in the core library